vim-airline/vim-airline/README.md

 Every section is composed of parts, and you can reorder and reconfigure them at will.

 ![image](https://f.cloud.github.com/assets/306502/1073278/f291dd4c-14a3-11e3-8a83-268e2753f97d.png)
+Note: nowadays you should use the `AirlineAfterInit` autocommand

 Sections can contain accents, which allows for very granular control of visuals (see configuration [here](https://github.com/vim-airline/vim-airline/issues/299#issuecomment-25772886)).